pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload-apply.hbs.md

 Workload configuration options include:

 - Source code to build (if there is a `.tanzuignore` file, file paths listed there will be ignored in the build)
-- runtime resource limits
+- Runtime resource limits
-- environment variables
+- Environment variables
-- services to bind
+- Services to bind
-- Set complex params with `--param-yaml` (use `$` as prefix in value when escape characters `\` within)
+- Set complex parameters with `--param-yaml` (use `$` as prefix in value when escape characters `\` within)

 ```console
 tanzu apps workload apply [name] [flags]